 It Increases Your Risk for Oral Diseases

-All forms of tobacco products – pipes, cigarettes, and even chewing (smokeless) tobacco—increases one’s risk for oral disease, most especially gum disease and tooth decay.
+All forms of tobacco products – pipes, cigarettes, and even chewing (smokeless) tobacco—increases one’s risk for oral surgery treatment, most especially gum disease and tooth decay.

 It does so by interfering with the normal function of the body’s immune system, making it harder to fight off bacteria and other disease-causing microorganisms.